mmycin/zigport/README.md

 ## Getting Started

-To use `zigport`, follow these steps:

 ### 1. Set Up Your Project

 Create a `lib/` directory in your project root.
-This directory will store the generated bindings and compiled Zig libraries.

-Inside `lib/`, create an `zig/` subdirectory where you will place your Zig source files.
+This is where the magic happens.

 ```bash
 mkdir -p lib/zig